MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/upstream-sources.md

 ## View saved packages

+::: moniker range="azure-devops"

 1. Sign in to your Azure DevOps organization, and then navigate to your project.

+::: moniker-end

+::: moniker range="< azure-devops"

+1. Sign in to your Azure DevOps server, and then navigate to your project.

+::: moniker-end

-1. Select **Artifacts**, and then select your feed from the dropdown menu.
+2. Select **Artifacts**, and then select your feed from the dropdown menu.

-1. Select the **NuGet Gallery** source from the dropdown menu to filter for packages from this upstream.
+3. Select the **NuGet Gallery** source from the dropdown menu to filter for packages from this upstream.

-1. The *Serilog* package, installed in the previous step, is now available in our feed.
+4. The *Serilog* package, installed in the previous step, is now available in our feed.
 Azure Artifacts automatically saved a copy to our feed when we executed the install command.

     :::image type="content" source="media/package-saved-from-upstream.png" alt-text="A screenshot showing the package that was saved from upstream.":::